Part D – Medicare Drug Coverage

 Medicare PDP and MAPD plans are provided by private insurance companies under annual contract with the Centers for Medicare and Medicaid Services (CMS), which sets the minimum standards of what medications can be and must be included on each plan’s unique list of covered drugs (formulary) and the maximum amount allowed for an annual deductible if the plan has one.
 Insurance companies build networks where preferred pharmacies can offer lower copays and they create plans with a wide range of premiums and different ways of assigning covered drugs to cost sharing tiers.

 When coverage begins the beneficiary must pay 100% of the plan’s negotiated price for covered drugs until the annual Part D Deductible amount has been spent, before the plan begins sharing costs.
 Many plans waive the deductible for lower tier prescriptions and some plans have no deductible at all.
-The maximum Part D deductible allowed by CMS is increasing from $415 in 2019 to $435 in 2020.
+The maximum Part D deductible allowed by CMS in 2022 is $480.

-After the deductible, if any, members pay the Initial Coverage copays (a dollar amount) or coinsurance (a percentage) until the total cost of covered drugs (including payments by the plan) reach the Initial Coverage Limit, which is increasing from $3,820 in 2019 to $4020 in 2020.
+After the deductible, if any, members pay the Initial Coverage copays (a dollar amount) or coinsurance (a percentage) until the total cost of covered drugs (including payments by the plan) reach the Initial Coverage Limit, which is $4430 in 2022.

-In the next phase known as the Coverage Gap or the “Donut Hole” members pay coinsurance for generics (37% in 2019 and 25% in 2020) and brand name drugs (25% in 2019 & 2020).
-This phase lasts until the member’s out of pocket costs combined with manufacturer discounts during the coverage gap reaches the catastrophic limit, which is increasing from $5,100 in 2019 to $6,350 in 2020.
+In the next phase known as the Coverage Gap or the “Donut Hole” members pay 25% coinsurance for generics and brand name drugs.
+This phase lasts until the member’s out of pocket costs combined with manufacturer discounts during the coverage gap reaches the catastrophic limit of $7,050.

 Once the three months following the month of turning 65 has passed, the next chance to sign up or change plans is during the Annual Enrollment Period (AEP) every October 15 through December 7 for coverage effective the following January 1.
 As plans and needs change, we update recommendations for our customers during this yearly review time.